The Elgin Campus

 The 90-acre campus is wooded, rolling terrain with expansive lawns.
 Tyler Creek winds through the campus, forms a picturesque pond near midpoint and empties into the Fox River at the east side.

 Housing is provided in three dorms with suites of rooms - Ohio Hall, Wilson Hall, and the Lindner Tower; a fourth, Volkman Hall, contains apartments with limited cooking facilities.
 Up to four students share each apartment.

-Barton House, initially the President's home and later converted to offices, serves as the center for enrollment services, financial aid and student accounts.
+Barton House, initially the President's home and later converted to offices, now houses the Center for Enrollment Services and the Department of Marketing and Communications.

 The Benjamin P. Browne Library

 The Benjamin P. Browne Library, named for the founding president of Judson University, is located in the new Harm A. Weber Academic Center.
-The library contains 115,000 volumes (30,000 in microform), 9,000 musical scores, 11,000 recordings and current subscriptions to 350 journals, periodicals and newspapers.
+The library contains 115,000 volumes (30,000 in micro-form), 9,000 musical scores, 11,000 recordings and current subscriptions to 250 print journals, periodicals and newspapers.